A keymap for 46 keys without mod-tap inspired by Callum’s layout.

 that in order to save a key on a default layer

-you need to go through a layer to get to the NUM
+you need to go through a layer to get to the NUM one.

-If I need to press shift+f3 multiple times I use the REPEAT
+If I need to press shift+f3 multiple times I use the REPEAT key.

-When I need to repeat something a lot of times I alternate REPEAT
+When I need to repeat something a lot of times I alternate REPEAT between two hands.

 This is a newer feature I’ve added and it probably only makes sense with this exact layer configuration.